 - I agree to wear a mask the entire time I'm at this test center and follow instructions from test center staff, otherwise I will be dismissed.

 - We have taken measures to help create a safe testing environment; however, it isn't possible to entirely remove the risk of covid-19 exposure.
 By entering the testing room, you're accepting that risk.

 Test Center Availability and Capacity

-If you can't find a test center when you first try to register, try again by logging back in to My SAT, selecting the registration you started, and then follow the required steps.
+If you can't find a test center when you first try to register, try again by logging back into My SAT, selecting the registration you started, and then follow the required steps.
 On the Select Your Test Center page, you'll see any new seats added in your area.

-We'll also provide general updates as we add more test centers or seats.
 If you can't find a nearby test center with availability on your preferred test date, be sure to check other dates.

 Registration for all SAT tests is open for all students.